-On the other hand, in relation to the results on the regularity\footnote{The word ``regularity'' here means the topological and geometric properties of the boundaries of the Siegel disks.
-See \cite{BC07}.} of the boundaries of the Siegel disks mentioned above (for the irrational numbers of bounded type or PZ type), they also include the statement that the boundaries of those Siegel disks pass through at least one critical point.
-In particular, for the rotation numbers of bounded type, Graczyk and \'{S}wi\c{a}tek proved a very general result which states that if an analytic function has a Siegel disk properly contained in the domain of holomorphy and the rotation number is of bounded type, then the corresponding boundary of the Siegel disk contains a critical point \cite{GS03}.
+In relation to the results on the regularity\footnote{The word ``regularity'' here means the topological and geometric properties of the boundaries of the Siegel disks.
+See \cite{BC07}.} of the boundaries of the Siegel disks mentioned above (for the bounded type or PZ type rotation numbers), they also include the statement that the boundaries of those Siegel disks pass through at least one critical point.
+In particular, for the bounded type rotation numbers, Graczyk and \'{S}wi\c{a}tek proved a very general result: if an analytic function has a Siegel disk properly contained in the domain of holomorphy and the rotation number is of bounded type, then the boundary of the corresponding Siegel disk contains a critical point \cite{GS03}.

-0.2cm Herman was one of the pioneers who studied the analytic diffeomorphisms on the unit circle \cite{Her79}.
-In order to extend the class of the irrational numbers such that the boundary of the Siegel disk contains a critical point, he introduced the following subset of irrational numbers:
+Herman was one of the pioneers who studied the analytic diffeomorphisms on the circles \cite{Her79}.
+He introduced the following subset of irrational numbers.

-\begin{defi}[{Herman's condition}] Let $\MH$ be the set of irrational numbers $\alpha$ such that every orientation-preserving analytic circle diffeomorphism of rotation number $\alpha$ is analytically conjugate to a rotation. \end{defi}
+\begin{defi}[{Herman numbers}] Let $\MH$ be the set of irrational numbers $\alpha$ such that every orientation-preserving analytic circle diffeomorphism of rotation number $\alpha$ is analytically conjugate to the rigid rotation. \end{defi}

-Herman proved that the set $\MH$ is non-empty and contains a subset of diophantine numbers \cite{Her79}.
-Then Yoccoz proved that $\MH$ contains all diophantine numbers (and hence contains all numbers of bounded and PZ types) in \cite{Yoc84}.
-Later, he gave an arithmetic characterization of the numbers in $\MH$ in terms of compositing several continuous functions and comparing their values with the Brjuno sums in \cite{Yoc02} (see \S\ref{subsec-Yoc}).
+Herman proved that the set $\MH$ is non-empty and contains a subset of Diophantine numbers \cite{Her79}.
+Yoccoz proved that $\MH$ contains all Diophantine numbers (and hence contains all bounded type and PZ type numbers), and also gave an arithmetic characterization of the numbers in $\MH$ \cite{Yoc02}.